Trust In God

 Lord Jesus,

-help us to have perfect trust in your wisdom and providence AMEN +
+help us to have perfect trust in your wisdom and providence.
+AMEN +